zxeltor/STOCombatAnalyzer/README.md

   - A dialog will appear and inform you of success, or failure.
 If a failure occurs, there should be details on what to do.

 ![Main UI](zxeltor.StoCombatAnalyser.Interface/Images/StoCombatAnalyzerScreenShot.jpg)

+## Disclaimer
+This software and any related documentation is provided “as is” without warranty of any kind, either express or implied, including, without limitation, the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
+Licensee accepts any and all risk arising out of use or performance of Software

+**Note:** We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with the game Star Trek Online, or any of its subsidiaries or its affiliates.
+The official Star Trek Online website can be found at [https://www.playstartrekonline.com/](https://www.playstartrekonline.com/en/)